Long Expressive Memory for Sequence Modeling: Rigorous Analysis of LEM

-Here, the order notation is defined in {\bf SM} \eqref{eq:ord} and the constants in $\ord(\Dt^{\frac{3}{2}})$ depend on only on $\eta$ \eqref{eq:gbd} and $\overline{\eta} = \|\bW_y\|_{1}$ and are independent of $n,k$. \end{proposition} This formula \eqref{eq:glbo} shows that although the partial gradient can be small, i.e., $\ord(\Dt^{\frac{3}{2}})$, it is in fact \emph{independent of $k$}, ensuring that long-term dependencies contribute to gradients at much later steps and mitigating the vanishing gradient problem.
+Here, constants in $\ord(\Dt^{\frac{3}{2}})$ depend on only on $\eta$ \eqref{eq:gbd} and $\overline{\eta} = \|\bW_2\|_{1}$ and are independent of $n,k$. \end{proposition} This formula \eqref{eq:glbo} shows that although the partial gradient can be small, i.e., $\ord(\Dt^{\frac{3}{2}})$, it is in fact \emph{independent of $k$}, ensuring that long-term dependencies contribute to gradients at much later steps and mitigating the vanishing gradient problem.

 \paragraph{Universal approximation of general dynamical systems.} The above bounds on hidden state gradients show that the proposed model LEM \eqref{eq:lem} mitigates the exploding and vanishing gradients problem.
 However, this by itself, does not guarantee that it can learn complicated and realistic input-output maps between sequences.
 To investigate the \emph{expressivity} of the proposed LEM, we will show in the following proposition that it can approximate \emph{any} dynamical system, mapping an input sequence $\bu_n$ to an output sequence $\bo_n$, of the (very) general form,